nortz8/power-ph/README.md

 # PowerPH : Predicting the Power Demand for the Philippines
+Predicting energy demand is crucial for power supply planning and policymaking.
+In this study, we used Neural Network Models to perform energy demand prediction to supplement traditional forecasting models, such as ARIMA and SARIMA, which have been used for decades.
+Using 6.5 years of hourly demand data from the National Grid Corporation of the Philippines (NGCP), we explored two different neural network models: Long Short-Term Memory (LSTM) and RNN-Gated Recurrent Unit (RNN-GRU).
+Each model is tested on three different lookbacks: 3 days, 3 weeks, and 3 months.
+Results show that LSTM with a lookback of 3 weeks achieves the highest prediction performance with a mean absolute error (MAE) of 0.0062.
+This means that given a mean hourly demand of 8,911.76 MW, the model can give a forecast that has an average accuracy that is within 55.34 MW.

 ### To create the environment and run the application, start an anaconda prompt in the cloned directory and run the following: